-On May 1st 1983, during an Israeli Air Force dissimilar air combat training session in the Negev, an IDF F-15D collided with an A-4 Skyhawk.
+On May 1st 1983, during an Israeli Air Force dissimilar air combat training session in the Negev, an IDF F-15D collided with an IDF A-4 Skyhawk.

-The pilot of the Skyhawk managed to eject from his aircraft as it disintegrated.
-Unfortunately the impact also caused he right wing of the Eagle to be sheared off roughly two feet from the fuselage.
+The pilot of the Skyhawk managed to eject from his aircraft just as it disintegrated.
+Unfortunately the impact also caused he right wing of the Eagle to be completely sheared off roughly two feet from the fuselage.

-Nedivi quickly diverted to the air base at Ramon, and completing the approach at twice the normal speed to maintain the necessary lift and some semblance of control.
-At that hot of an approach, the Eagle's tail hook was torn off completely during the landing.
+Nedivi quickly diverted to the air base at Ramon, and completed the approach at twice the normal speed to maintain the necessary lift and as much control as possible.
+At that hot of an approach, the Eagle's tail hook was completely torn off during the landing.